Healthdirect Free Australian health advice you can count on.

 How are bunions treated?

-Bunions tend to progress, rather than improve.
+Bunions tend to worsen, rather than improve.
 If you have bunions that are causing you pain, there are ways to manage them.

-Your doctor can suggest other ways to reduce the pain and pressure of bunions, including:
+Your doctor can suggest other ways to reduce the pain and pressure of bunions:

 How can bunions be prevented?

-Because the cause of bunions is not completely understood, they can’t be prevented.
-But, by managing your bunions, you can prevent them from getting worse.
+Because the cause of bunions is not completely understood, they can’t easily be prevented.
+By managing your bunions, you can prevent them from getting worse.

 Always choose comfortable, wide shoes that fit properly and don’t squeeze your toes together.

-Generally, be sure to to take care of your children’s feet and your own feet.
+Generally, be sure to take care of your children’s feet and your own feet.
+Wash and dry your feet regularly.
+Check for cuts, blisters, or changes in the nails and skin.

 Complications of bunions